NCI Dictionary of Cancer Terms

 - listen (brest KAR-sih-NOH-muh in SY-too)

-There are 3 types of breast carcinoma in situ: ductal carcinoma in situ (DCIS), lobular carcinoma in situ (LCIS), and Paget disease of the nipple.
-DCIS is a noninvasive condition in which abnormal cells are found in the lining of a breast duct.
+A condition in which abnormal cells are found in the tissues of the breast.
+There are 2 types of breast carcinoma in situ: ductal carcinoma in situ (DCIS) and Paget disease of the nipple.
+DCIS is a condition in which the abnormal cells are found in the lining of a breast duct.
 The abnormal cells have not spread outside the duct to other tissues in the breast.
-In some cases, DCIS may become invasive cancer and spread to other tissues.
-At this time, there is no way to know which lesions could become invasive.
-LCIS is a condition in which abnormal cells are found in the lobules of the breast.
-This condition seldom becomes invasive cancer.
-However, having LCIS in one breast increases the risk of developing breast cancer in either breast.
-Paget disease of the nipple is a condition in which abnormal cells are found in the nipple only.
+Paget disease of the nipple is a condition in which abnormal cells are found in the skin cells of the nipple and may spread to the areola.
+Patients with Paget disease of the nipple may also have DCIS or invasive breast cancer in the same breast.
 Also called stage 0 breast carcinoma in situ.